SyncfusionExamples/Blazor-Diagram-Examples/UG-Samples/Commands/AlignTop/README.md

 #AlignTop Sample

-This sample demonstrate how to align all the selected objects to the top side of the selection boundary.
+This sample demonstrates how to align all the selected objects to the top side of the selection boundary.

 ## Prerequisites